Environmental Sustainability Policies: Is Your Construction Hoarding Design Helping or Hindering?

-The good news is that innovations in construction hoarding design can help reduce the amount of landfill waste coming from construction sites.
 In this article, we will outline the role of environmental hoarding in sustainability policies and how using environmental hoarding can boost the implementation of the “Reduce-Reuse-Recycle” principle.

 REDUCE: Environmental hoarding can help improve construction waste management and reduce the use of natural resources.

 Diverting plywood and drywall construction hoarding waste from the landfill can make a huge difference in the amount of waste produced by construction sites.
 The main advantage of environmental hoarding is that it can be used multiple times.
 Therefore, reusing environmental hoarding will not only reduce the amount of landfill waste, but it will also cut down on waste management costs, which is good for the environment and good for the budget too.
 Most importantly, the long term benefit of using environmental hoarding is that it will considerably reduce the amount of natural resources such as lumber that is used to manufacture plywood hoarding.